-Over time, our channel grew to what is now nearly 8 million subscribers and over 1.2 billion video views.
+Over time, our channel grew to what is now nearly 8 million subscribers and ~1.4 billion video views.
 That’s mindblowing to us; in film school, we would’ve laughed in your face if you told us a short film could get a theater full of people watching, let alone millions all over the world.

 We also knew that those fans, peppered across the globe, were important.
 For the first time, those who made movies could have an honest, close, and concrete relationship with the people who watched them.
 So we were open and transparent: we made detailed behind-the-scenes showing the filmmaking process, we revealed how we pulled off visual effects magic tricks, and we invited those who enjoyed our work to join us and share in the passion of creation.